1992 United States presidential election in Florida

 The 1992 United States presidential election in Florida took place on November 3, 1992, as part of the 1992 United States presidential election.
-The race was extremely close – so close in fact that some news networks mistakenly reported that Democratic challenger Bill Clinton had won in the state, although incumbent President George H. W. Bush was eventually declared the winner.
-Bush received 40.89% of the vote to Clinton's 39.00%.
-The final result in Florida reflected the reluctance of many Southern states to back fellow Southerner Clinton, although Clinton was polling well in other parts of the country.
-This was the last presidential election in which Florida backed the losing candidate until 2020.
-This was also the only time since 1944 that Florida did not vote the same way as Ohio, a bellwether state just like Florida.

 Background

 Following World War II, the Democratic presidential nominee had only won Florida in 1948, 1964, and 1976.

 Florida gained four seats in the United States House of Representatives as a result of the 1990 United States census.

 Primary

 Democratic

 Florida was the only southern state on Super Tuesday where Bill Clinton received less than 60% of the vote.
 Paul Tsongas spent $500,000 on television ads.